tvangundy/workspace/docs/runbooks/talos/talos-vm-incus.md

 Deploying a Talos cluster on IncusOS VMs involves:

 1. **Preparing the workspace**: Setting up the Windsor workspace and context
-2. **Setting environment variables**: Configuring cluster and VM information
+2. **Setting environment variables**: Configuring cluster and VM information, including getting the Talos Image Factory schematic ID
-3. **Downloading Talos image**: Getting the Talos cloud image for VMs
+3. **Downloading Talos image**: Getting the Talos Linux image for VMs
 4. **Creating network bridge**: Setting up network connectivity for VMs
 5. **Launching VMs**: Creating 3 virtual machines (1 control plane, 2 workers)
+6. **Waiting for VMs to boot**: Ensuring Talos has fully booted on all nodes
+7. **Updating IP addresses**: Finding actual DHCP-assigned IPs and updating configuration
-6. **Configuring Talos**: Generating and applying Talos configuration to each VM
+8. **Configuring Talos**: Generating and applying Talos configuration to each VM
-7. **Bootstrapping cluster**: Initializing the etcd cluster and retrieving kubeconfig
+9. **Bootstrapping cluster**: Initializing the etcd cluster and retrieving kubeconfig
-8. **Verifying cluster**: Confirming all nodes are healthy and operational
+10. **Verifying cluster**: Confirming all nodes are healthy and operational

 This approach allows you to run a complete Kubernetes cluster on a single physical IncusOS host, making it ideal for development, testing, or small production deployments.